 This 39-month project began on October 1st 2018 in the regions of Sikasso, Ségou and Kayes, supported financially by Swedish Development Cooperation with Mali, the French Development Agency (AFD), the Prince Albert II de Monaco Foundation, the Nexans Foundation and Synergie Solaire.

 Context and challenges

 Geres and its local partners (local authorities and farmer organizations) have launched various initiatives in response to the energy needs of stakeholders in the territory, offering cost-effective, sustainable alternatives.

 These experiences gave rise to the concept of the Green Business Areas, an integrated solution supplying electricity to small enterprises, co-operatives and rural services and acting as a rural business accelerator.

 In energy-poor areas of the Sahel like Mali, where the rate of rural electrification rarely exceeds 20%, decentralized energy solutions (micro power stations, mini-grids) can, by promoting local processing, offer alternative ways of supporting the development of both basic services and agricultural and craft value chains.

 Yet in environments where education systems are lacking, where tensions, social inequalities and youth under-employment are rife, access to electricity cannot on its own systematically generate inclusive economic development.

-By establishing a global ecosystem conducive to the development of rural entrepreneurship, the EBP can then serve as a development tool for rural territories, creating value and jobs.
+By establishing a global ecosystem conducive to the development of rural entrepreneurship, the GBA can then serve as a development tool for rural territories, creating value and jobs.